department-of-veterans-affairs/health-apis-kong/README.md

 ## Local development

 A docker-compose script exists for local development of plugins.
-Ensure you first build `docker build -t health-apis-kong:latest .` to test your changes.

 `COPY kong/plugins/ /usr/local/share/lua/5.1/kong/plugins/` in the Dockerfile copies the custom plugins into the image.

 > Note:  Uncomment `COPY kong.yml /etc/kong/kong.yml` in the Dockerfile to utilize the local kong.yml, otherwise it will pull from S3 and not include your configurations.
+Also in the `docker-entrypoint.sh`, comment out the `aws` file copying and the `cd /opt/va` since that directory will not exist.

+Ensure you first build `docker build -t health-apis-kong:latest .` to test your changes.

 `docker-compose up`